LangProc/langproc-lab/readme.md

-Lab exercises for Compilers 2023/24
+Lab exercises for Compilers 2024/25
 ===============================================

 This repository contains the specifications for the three lab exercises for the Compilers module.

 The three exercises are:

-1 - [Lexers and regular expressions](1-regexes) (due Tue 30 Jan 2024 at 23:59).
+1 - [Lexers and regular expressions](1-regexes) (due Fri 31 Jan 2025 at 15:00).

-2 - [Parsers and ASTs](2-parsers) (due Tue 13 Feb 2024 at 23:59).
+2 - [Parsers and ASTs](2-parsers) (due Fri 07 Feb 2025 at 15:00).

-3 - [Code Generation](3-codegen) (due Tue 27 Mar 2024 at 23:59).
+3 - [Code Generation](3-codegen) (due Fri 14 Feb 2025 at 15:00).

 The primary purpose of the lab exercises is to ensure that everyone learns the basic skills needed for the coursework.
-They are not designed to be too challenging, but they do require you to get to grips with several tools and concepts that you will need later.
+They are not designed to be _too_ challenging, but they do require you to get to grips with several tools and concepts that you will need later.

 Assessment and Feedback